 \subsection{Semantic Segmentation with Reasoning}

-Semantic segmentation aims to predict segmentation masks for specific classes.
+Semantic segmentation aims at predicting segmentation masks for specific classes.
 Numerous studies~\cite{ronneberger2015u,long2015fully, lin2017refinenet,chen2017deeplab, chen2017rethinking, zhao2017pyramid,badrinarayanan2017segnet, cheng2021per}, including DeepLab~\cite{chen2018encoder}, MaskFormer~\cite{cheng2022masked} and SAM~\cite{kirillov2023sam} have made significant progress in this task, making it a well-addressed problem.
 Instead of segmenting objects with explicit class labels, referring expression segmentation \cite{kazemzadeh2014referitgame,yu2016refcoco} focuses on segmenting target objects based on short, explicit text queries.
-This task is more challenging as images often contain multiple instances of the same object class with varying attributes, requiring the model to identify and segment the instance that most closely matches the text query.
 LISA \cite{lai2024lisa} advances this field further by introducing the reasoning segmentation task.
-In this task, the text queries are either more intricate or significantly longer, demanding models with strong reasoning capabilities to accurately interpret and segment the target objects.
+In this task, text queries are either more intricate or longer, demanding models with strong reasoning capabilities to accurately interpret and segment the target objects.